chichunchen/Intermidate-Rails/README.md

 Intermediate rails
 ==============

-This app is he practice of [Intermediate Rails](http://railsbridge-docs-zh-tw.herokuapp.com/intermediate-rails/).
+This app is for practicing rails, from [Intermediate Rails](http://railsbridge-docs-zh-tw.herokuapp.com/intermediate-rails/).

 Before "rails s"